Common questions about syncing, plans, billing, and troubleshooting.

 How does Syncible handle refunds?

 When a refund is issued in your store, Syncible automatically creates a credit note in Xero or a credit memo in QuickBooks linked to the original invoice.
 Both full and partial refunds are supported, including manual refunds without specific line items.
 If COGS tracking is enabled, the cost-of-goods entry is reversed as well.
+Refund sync is available on every plan, including the free tier.

 What VAT codes does Syncible use for Xero?